List of DC Comics characters: C: Angela Chen

+Angela Chen is a fictional character appearing in American comic books published by DC Comics.

+DC Animated Universe history

 Angela Chen was created by Alan Burnett, Paul Dini and Bruce Timm, first appearing in Superman: The Animated Series episode "The Last Son of Krypton".
 She is based on Cat Grant and is voiced by Lauren Tom.
-Angela was a fast rising star of the Daily Planet and also hosted the popular TV news show "Metropolis Today".
+Angela was a fast-rising star of the Daily Planet and also hosted the popular news series "Metropolis Today".

+Mainstream comics history

 In the Prime Earth continuity of comics, Angela Chen first appeared as part of The New 52 and DC Rebirth in Justice League of America: Vixen Rebirth #1 by Steve Orlando, Jody Houser and Jamal Campbell.
 She appeared in the comics as a talk show host.